Emergence of critical phenomena from the black hole interior

-Among others, the generic nature of the inevitable singularity, developed inside of black holes according to Penrose's weak cosmic censorship\cite{penrose1969gravitational}, remains an open question in general relativity, although much progress has been made towards a physically well motivated version of strong cosmic censorship over the last few decades since the establishment of the singularity theorem\cite{Penrose:1964wq,Penrose:1968ar,Hawking:1970zqf}.
+Among others, the generic nature of the inevitable singularity, developed inside black holes according to Penrose's weak cosmic censorship~\cite{penrose1969gravitational}, remains an open question in general relativity, although much progress has been made towards a physically well motivated version of strong cosmic censorship over the last few decades since the establishment of the singularity theorem~\cite{Penrose:1964wq,Penrose:1968ar,Hawking:1970zqf}.
 According to the strong cosmic censorship, also originally proposed by Penrose, the generic singularities are not timelike, but either spacelike or null.
 The spacelike singularities are well represented by the $r=0$ singularity in the Schwarzschild black hole.
 Singularities of this type are strong in the sense that the infalling macroscopic objects which approach such a singularity not only encounter infinite curvature but also experience an infinite tidal deformation.
-On the other hand, the null singularities arise on the inner horizon of a charged or rotating black hole due to the amplification of the ingoing remnant field by the gravitational blueshift along the inner horizon\cite{1982RSPSA384301C,Simpson:1973ua}, where the backscattering of the ingoing remnant field also causes the area to shrink along the inner horizon.
+On the other hand, the null singularities arise on the inner horizon of a charged or rotating black hole due to the amplification of the ingoing remnant field by the gravitational blueshift along the inner horizon~\cite{1982RSPSA384301C,Simpson:1973ua}, where the backscattering of the ingoing remnant field also causes the area to shrink along the inner horizon.
 Such a singularity is generically weak in the sense that the infalling macroscopic objects which hit it experience only a finite tidal deformation although run into the divergent curvature scalars as well as the divergent Misner-Sharp mass, called mass inflation.
-This scenario of the occurrence of null singularities was first suggested gradually by using simplified spherically symmetric toy models\cite{HISCOCK1981110,Poisson:1990eh,Ori:1991zz,Ori:1992zz}.
+This scenario of the occurrence of null singularities was first suggested gradually by using simplified spherically symmetric toy models~\cite{HISCOCK1981110,Poisson:1990eh,Ori:1991zz,Ori:1992zz}.
 However, such simplified toy models, albeit amenable to analytic analysis, involve some artificial factors.
 To avoid them, one needs a more realistic model, where nothing is put by hand except the initial data.
-Here comes the spherically symmetric Einstein-Maxwell-real scalar model, which was first approached numerically\cite{Gnedin:1993nau,Brady:1995ni,Burko:1997zy}, and later estimated analytically\cite{Dafermos:2003vim,Dafermos:2003wr}.
-As a result, all the essential features of the above null singularities, now following dynamically from Einstein's general relativity itself, are reproduced within this model.
-Partially motivated by such numerical and analytical developments, Dafermos further showed no occurrence of the $r=0$ singularity under the weak scalar perturbation of a Reissner-Nordström black hole although such a type of singularity emerges generically by following the aforementioned null singularities\cite{Dafermos:2012np}.
-This observation leads naturally to one intriguing and inspiring question, namely {\it does the onset of the $r=0$ singularity inside of the black hole also demonstrate a universal critical behavior, similar to that for the black hole formation}?
+Here comes the spherically symmetric Einstein-Maxwell-real scalar model, which was approached both numerically and analytically~\cite{Gnedin:1993nau,Brady:1995ni,Burko:1997zy,Dafermos:2003vim,Dafermos:2003wr,Dafermos:2012np}.
+In particular, it was demonstrated in \cite{Brady:1995ni} by Brady and Smith that a central $r=0$ spacelike singularity generally follows the weak null singularity, where the divergent behavior of curvature scalars and mass inflation were later confirmed numerically by Burko in \cite{Burko:1997zy} and verified analytically by Dafermos in \cite{Dafermos:2003vim,Dafermos:2003wr}.
+Later on, Burko numerically found a critical phenomenon near the transition from a union of spacelike and null singularities to a completely spacelike singularity by tuning a special continuous scalar impulse along a null hypersurface outside the Reissner-Nordstrom (RN) black hole~\cite{Burko2003,PhysRevLett.90.249902}.
+However, as Dafermos has recently shown in \cite{Dafermos:2012np} for the initial perturbations prescribed on a spacelike Cauchy hypersurface of the RN black hole, the scenario with a completely spacelike singularity never appears, moreover there exists no occurrence of the $r=0$ singularity under the weak scalar perturbation although such a type of singularity emerges by following the aforementioned null singularity under the strong scalar perturbation.
+This observation leads naturally to one intriguing and inspiring question, namely {\it does the onset of the $r=0$ singularity inside the black hole also demonstrate a universal critical behavior, similar to that for the black hole formation}?